-As part of the process of applying for its own Athena Swan Bronze Award, TUS is undertaking a year-long critical self-assessment gathering quantitative and qualitative data, surveying, and consulting with staff, and researching best practice nationally and internationally.
-We are currently in the process of creating a new Gender Equality Action Plan 2024-2028, which will include evidence informed actions and targets tailored to our university under the following areas with the aim of improving gender balance at all grades for both academic and professional, management and support (PMS) staff:
+TUS is a signatory of the Athena Swan Ireland Charter Principles.
+TUS achieved its Athena Swan Bronze Award following submission of application in June 2024.
+As part of the process of applying for this Athena Swan Bronze Award, TUS undertook a year-long critical selfassessment gathering quantitative and qualitative data, surveying, and consulting with staff, and researching best practice nationally and internationally.
+A new Gender Equality Action Plan 2024-2028 has been developed, which includes evidence informed actions and targets tailored to the university under the following areas with the aim of improving gender balance at all grades for both academic and professional, management and support (PMS) staff: